ccroft6/Machine_Learning_Trading_Bot/README.md

 ![Increase Size and Windows](./Images/increase_windows_and_7month_plot.png)

 * **New classifier model:** I chose to look at how using a logistic regression model would affect the algorithm.
-The logistic regression model resulted in an accuracy of 52%, which is 3% lower than the baseline. mbination resulted in 56% accuracy, which is 1% better than the baseline but is the same as the above two adjustments.
+The logistic regression model resulted in an accuracy of 52%, which is 3% lower than the baseline.
 The precision of the "-1" class is 44%, which is 1% higher than the baseline.
 The precision of the "1" class is the same at 56%.
-In 2018, the strategy returns are lower than the actual returns.
-The strategy returns go above the actual returns from around 2019 to almost the end of 2020.
+The recall for the "-1" class is higher than it has been for any of the trials; it is 33% for the "-1" class and 66% for the "1" class.
+Again, the algorithm is still better at predicting the "1" class compared to the "-1" class.
+From the end of 2017 to mid-2018, the strategy returns are lower than the actual returns.
+Then, the strategy returns go above the actual returns from around the end of 2018 to almost the end of 2020.
 At the beginning of 2021, the strategy returns actually go below the actual returns.
+At the end of the data (beginning of 2021), the actual returns are above the strategy returns by about 25%.

 Logistic Regression Report